Large global solutions for nonlinear Schr\"odinger equations I, mass-subcritical cases: Preliminary

-where the triples $(q,r,\gamma)$, $(\tilde q,\tilde r,-\gamma)$ satisfy \eqref{Str-conditions}. \end{lem} The following is a remark regarding the lemma above. \begin{remark} One may ask about the optimal smoothing effect one can gain from the radial Strichartz estimates, corresponding to the supremum of $\gamma$ as above.
-In fact, from Lemma \ref{lem:radial-Str}, fixing $q\ge 2$, then we find
+where the triples $(q,r,\gamma)$, $(\tilde q,\tilde r,\tilde\gamma)$ satisfy \eqref{Str-conditions}. \end{cor} The following is a remark regarding Lemma \ref{lem:radial-Str} and Corollary \ref{cor:radial-Str-inhomo}. \begin{remark} One may ask about the optimal smoothing effect one can gain from the radial Strichartz estimates, corresponding to the supremum of $\gamma$ as above.
+In fact, from Lemma \ref{lem:radial-Str}, we find that